-Two miniatures in the manuscript made for Raphael de Mercatellis (see previous blog) tell the mythological story of Yo and her warder Argus (a story told by Ovid [d.
+Two miniatures in the manuscript made for Raphael de Mercatellis (see previous blog post) tell the mythological story of Yo and her warder Argus (a story told by Ovid [d.
 17 CE], Metamorphoses I: 601-788).
 The illustrations show that after Jupiter fell in love with Yo, he turned her into a heifer to conceal her from the jealousy of his wife Juno.
 Juno then set the herdsman Argus, who had 100 eyes all over his body, to guard Yo.

 Stephen Fry also lets us follow Zeus-Jupiter in this example of one of his extra-marital escapades, when both he and his wife Hera-Juno bring about a terrible fate to the innocent protagonists Argus and Yo.